Weight-calibrated estimation for factor models of high-dimensional time series: Introduction

 The second type of models assumes that the dynamic information in $\by_t$ is entirely captured by the common factors, while the idiosyncratic component $\be_t$ is a white noise sequence with ${\mathbb E}(\be_t)={\bf 0}$ and $\bOmega_e(k)=0$ for any $k \neq 0,$ and is allowed to exhibit any strength of cross-sectional correlations.
-Given that the autocovariance of $\by_t$ can filter out the impact of $\be_t$ automatically, \cite{lam2011estimation} proposed an autocovariance-based method to estimate the factor loading space and the number of factors $r_0$ through eigenanlaysis of $\sum_{k=1}^{m}\widehat\bOmega_{y}(k)\widehat\bOmega_{y}(k)^{\T},$ where $m$ is some prescribed positive integer.
-For further developments, see, e.g., \cite{lam2012factor,gao2022modeling}, and extensions to matrix factor models \citep{wang2019,chen2020constrained,chang2023modelling} and tensor factor models \citep{chen2022factor,han2024cp,han2024tensor}.
+Given that the autocovariance of $\by_t$ can filter out the impact of $\be_t$ automatically, \cite{lam2011estimation} proposed an autocovariance-based method to estimate the factor loading space and the number of factors $r_0$ through eigenanlaysis of $\sum_{k=1}^{m}\widehat\bOmega_{y}(k)\widehat\bOmega_{y}(k)^{\top},$ where $m$ is some prescribed positive integer.
+Other relevant literature includes, e.g., \cite{pena1987identifying,pan2008modelling,lam2012factor,gao2022modeling}, and extensions to matrix factor models \citep{wang2019,chen2020constrained,chang2023modelling}, functional factor models \citep{guo2026factor} and tensor factor models \citep{chen2022factor,han2024cp,han2024tensor}.
 In this paper, we follow the autocovariance-based estimation in our methodological development, but systematically compare it with the covariance-based method in theory.

-The static factor model (\ref{eq.model}) considered in this paper differs from the dynamic factor model \cite[]{forni2000generalized}, which allows $\by_t$ to depend on $\bx_t$ and its lagged values.
+The static factor model \eqref{eq.model} considered in this paper differs from the dynamic factor model \cite[]{forni2000generalized}, which allows $\by_t$ to depend on $\bx_t$ and its lagged values.
 Their approach adopts the frequency domain analysis based on the PCA for spectral density matrices.
 See also \cite{barigozzi2024dynamic} and the references therein.